steve02081504/ps12exe/README.md

 - Special parameters are no longer enabled by default in the generated files, but can be enabled with the new `-SepcArgsHandling` parameter if needed.
 - The `-CompilerOptions` parameter has been added to allow you to further customise the generated executable.
 - Added [`-Minifyer` parameter](#minifyer) to allow you to pre-process scripts before compilation to get smaller generated executables
+- Support for compiling scripts and including files from urls, support for downloading icons from urls
 - Optimised option handling and window title display under the `-noConsole` parameter, you can now customise the title of popup windows by setting `$Host.UI.RawUI.WindowTitle`.
 - Removed exe files from code repository
 - Removed the code for ps12exe-GUI, considering it's cumbersome to use and requires extra effort to maintain